What can I do with export/import?

 Using merge settings

-You have full control over which data you want to synchronize: you can add, delete, update and you can chose which fields you wish to update.
+You have full control over which data you want to synchronize: you can add, delete, update and you can choose which fields you wish to update.

 Here is how it works: Every synchronization has a source and a destination.
 If you are exporting data from BDDatabase to, let's say, Excel file- the source is BGDatabase and a destination- is Excel file.
 Here is how data is classified during syncing: